catseye/Chrysoberyl/README.markdown

 Permit sorting by date.

 Dump dates sensibly to JSON.

-Even when the language is usually compiled, there might be a compiler in some dists but not in others (JRE and JDK.)
-"An implementation of Java that can build" = JDK.

 Account for the fact that some implementations can be compiled or interpreted under two language (ANSI C and C99